RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - The creature learns about language and wants to learn it.
 - It develops empathy, and notices Felix is more down than the rest.
 - The creature figures out that books contain written language, conveying information.
+- Sofie arrives, and starts getting language lessons, which the creature also uses to learn the language (French, ew!), which it does well.
+- Felix reads *Ruins of Empires* to Safie (and thus also the creature).
+- The creature finds books in the woods.
+- The creature reads the papers he stole from the lab, and blames Frankenstein for making him so horrendous.
+- It decides he wants to present himself to the cottagers, but wants to wait a few more months.
+- The creatures devises a plan to introduce himself to De Lacy first.
+It is very nervous.
+- The meeting fails horribly.
+De Lacy accepts him ("there is something in your words that persuades me that you are sincere"), but when the children come in, the creature gets beaten up and kicked out.
+- The creature thinks the family might still accept him if he approaches them more carefully.
+- The cottage is deserted.
+Felix comes back and sells the house even tho they cannot afford to live elsewhere.
+- The creature burns the house out of revenge and ruins the garden.
+- Not knowing where to go, it decides to go find Frankenstein in Geneva. <small>(Question: how did it get all the way to France *on foot*, from the lab, if it's such a long journey??)</small>
+- On the way, he saves the life of a girl and gets rewarded for it by being shot.
+- The creature arrives in Geneva.
+- It sees a kid in the woods and hopes to turn him into a companion (thinking children are innocent and non-prejudiced).
+- It murders the kid (choked) because <small>a)</small> it's Frankenstein's brother, and <small>b)</small> he gets rejected <small>(again)</small>.
+- He tries to frame the babysitter for it (by putting a photo from the boys jacket into hers).

 ---

+- The creature demands Frankenstein to create him a wife (Eve).
+If Frankenstein does not do that, the creature will haunt him for the rest of his life.

+---

+- Frankenstein does create an Eve, but just before bringing her to life, he destroys her.
+- The creature is mad, and kills both Frankenstein's friend (Henry) and his bride (Elizabeth).
-- Dr. Frankenstein is hiking in the mountains.
+- Frankenstein decides to hunt the monster down and ends up on a ship in the artic.
-- He walks into the creature there.
-They are threatening eachother.
-- The creature convinces Frankenstein to hear his story.
+- He dies from a fever.
+The creature commits suicide.

+The whole story is actually told from the perspective of the captain of that ship.

 ### Characters

-- **Dr. Frankenstein:** ...
+- **Victor Frankenstein:** ...

-- **The creature:** created by Franeknstein.
+- **The creature** (nameless): created by Frankenstein.
+Superhuman.
 Exiled and rejected.
-In a lot of ways like a baby or alien; doesn't know how to read emotions, doesn't know language.
+Initially, in a lot of ways like a baby or alien; doesn't know how to read emotions, doesn't know language.
 Admires humans and wants to be like them, and wants approval and validation<!-- (actually, that sounds more like a teenager LOL)-->.
-In his head, he develops a (parasocial) relationship with the cottagers (calling them "friends").
+In his head, he develops a (parasocial) relationship with the cottagers (calling them "friends", "protectors", and "his").
+He adores and almost worships them.
+After getting repeatedly rejected, he turns evil.

-- **De Lacy** (old man): father of Felix and Agatha.
-Blind, lives in the cottage with his children.
-Is very respected.
+- **De Lacy:** old blind man.
+Lives in the cottage with his children, Felix and Agatha.
+Is very respected by the them, and plays the guitar a lot.

-- **Felix**:

-- ***Agatha*:
+- **Felix:** young man that lives in the cottage.
+Works somewhere else during the day.
+In the beginning of the story he is very sad, but he becomes happy once Safie arrives.

+- **Agatha:** we don't know a lot about her, but she seems very caring and thoughtful.

+- **Safie:** Felix's girlfriend.
+Married away?
+(Suggested, because she had "different feelings" when arriving at the cottage, and didn't speak the language initially).
+Can sing very beautifully; not sure of the significance.

+- **William Frankenstein**: the little brother of Frankenstein.
+Gets murdered by the creature.

+- **Dr. Frankenstein (Sr.):** father of Frankenstein.
+A renowned Syndic (aka works in the government).

+### Intertextuality

+- From *Ruins of Empires*, the creature learns history, government, religion, nations and society.
+It also confuses him, because he cannot understand how man can be both beautiful and powerful, as well as cruel.

+- From *Sorrows of Werter*, it learns about domestic life, death and darker emotions.
+It also made him <del>further question himself and the reason for his existence</del> <ins>have an existential crisis</ins>.

+- From *Plutarch*, it learns more about society and the importance of perspective and education (the law-givers vs soldiers argument).

+- From *Paradise Lost*, the creature learns about religion and spirituality.
+It however, takes the story as a "true history", rather than fiction.
+It compares himself to both Adam (being created from nothing and having nothing) and Satan (being neglected and despised).

+### Criticisms of society

+- Why are people cruel?
+Why murder?
+- Why inequality in wealth and status?
+Why property and money so important?

 ### Themes

-- **(Power of) Knowledge:** the creature's appearance in mirror starts its self-doubt and self-hate.
+- **(Power of) Knowledge:** the creature's appearance in mirror starts its self-doubt and self-hate. *Ruins of Empires* makes him question himself, since he does not have *anything* (wealth, status, friends), so what *is* he in society?
+The only thing he has is a horrifying body.
+Reading *Sorrows of Werter*, he contemplates the significance of his existance (would anyone miss him if he wouldn't exist?), and *Paradise Lost* further solidified his position of an outcast.

-- Solitude
-- Revenge
-- Prejudice
-- Rejection
+- **Solitude and rejection:** the creature is alone and isolated, because he is *literally* one-of-a-kind.
+Furthermore, he gets rejected by everyone and thus lives in complete isolation.

+- **Corruption**: the creature has a well-functioning moral compass throughout the story and is able to empathise with humans.
+However, as the story progresses, he repeatedly gets rejected and hurt by humans.
+This turns him evil; leading to revenge.

+- **Revenge:** the creature takes revenge (for being emotionally hurt) in three ways: <small>1)</small> burning the cottage down, <small>2)</small> murdering Frankenstein's brother, <small>3)</small> framing the babysitter for it.

+- **Prejudice:** throughout the story, characters judge and villainize the creature because of his appearance, with complete disregard for his personality or feelings.

-- Romanticism
+- **Romanticism:** ...

+- **Seasons:** the first change represents the arrival of Safie, and for the creature, the mastering of language.
+Autumn represents the failed attempt to befriend the cottagers.
+Spring, then, represents new beginnings, and hope for the future (which is quickly crushed tho).

-- **Irony:** the cottagers name the "invisible" hand that helps them a "good spirit", while in reality, the creature resembles more of the devil.
+- **Irony:** the cottagers name the "invisible hand" that helps them a "*good spirit*", while in reality, the creature resembles more of the devil.
+Also, De Lacy says it would be a "true pleasure to be in any way serviceable to a *human creature*".